noda/selfhost-service-skeleton/README.md

 - `docs`: Documentation.
 - `README.md`: This file.
 - `server.py`: Source file for the server.
+- `server_config.yaml.example`: Example config file for the server.
-- `config.yaml.example`: Example config file for both the server and the worker.
+- `worker_config.yaml.example`: Example config file for the worker.

 ## Setting up an environment